 Merrickville, known as the Jewel of the Rideau, is a thriving community and a very popular destination spot for visitors coming by either land or water.
 The many stone buildings in town have been restored to their former glory and are now populated by a variety of shops.
 Those interested in arts, crafts, antiques or collectibles will find Merrickville to be a treasure trove of opportunity.

 The village itself is a wonderful place to tour.
-It recently won the Communities in Bloom award for the Prettiest Village in Canada.
+It won a Communities in Bloom award for the Prettiest Village in Canada.
 A major feature in the village is the set of three locks on the Rideau Canal as it passes through town.
 You will find these adjacent to the blockhouse, built in 1832 to guard the locks.
 The blockhouse features a moat and drawbridge and it is open to the public.
 The locks operate today just as they did in 1832.
-Just across the bridge over the locks you will find the Industrial Heritage Complex Museum, the site of some of the original mills.
+Just across the bridge over the locks you will find the Industrial Heritage Complex, the site of some of the original mills.

-The first settler into the area was Roger Stevens who, in 1790, with his wife Polly and their three young children started to homestead on the shores of the Rideau River, near the border of Montague and Marlborough townships.
+The first settler in the area was Roger Stevens who, in 1790, with his wife Polly and their three young children started to homestead on the shores of the Rideau River, near the border of Montague and Marlborough townships.
 Roger built a sawmill at the site of the "Great Falls" (today's Merrickville).
 He drowned in the fall of 1793, apparently having sold his sawmill and property to William Mirick prior to his death.
 It doesn't appear that Mirick did much with the sawmill at that time, likely because there was some issues with Mirick's ownership.
 But by 1802/03 Mirick had settled here with his family and either rebuilt the original sawmill, or built a new one and had also constructed a grist mill.
-In 1804 William Mirick received full title much land that underlies present day Merrickville (he received another grant for more land in Merrickville in 1810).
+In 1804 William Mirick received full title much of the land that underlies present day Merrickville (he received another grant for more land in Merrickville in 1810).

 The small community that had developed around the mills was known as Mirick's, Mirrick's or Merrick's Mills.
 Mirick is the original Welsh spelling of this branch of the family.
 The post office, established in 1829, used the name Merrickville.
 However, the names Mirick/Mirrick and Merrick were used alternately.
 In 1860 the village was incorporated as Mirickville.
 In May 1862 the spelling was formally changed to Merrickville.
 The Mirick family also changed its name to Merrick at that time.